-Post-It notes maker 3M cutting about 1,500 jobs
+In grinding manufacturing slump, 3M cuts another 1,500 jobs

 The manufacturing sector last year was rocked by slower global growth and the escalation of trade tensions between the United States and China.
 President Donald Trump signed an initial agreement with China this month that may ease some of the drag caused by tariffs and threats of additional import taxes.
 However, the spread of a new virus in China threatens to hammer the nation’s economy, and possibly others.

-3M, a Dow component, is also wrestling with the environmental clean-up associated with some of its products, including PFAS.
-PFAS chemicals are used in firefighting foam, nonstick pots and pans, water-repellent clothing and many other household and personal items.
+3M, a component in the Dow Jones Industrial Average, is also wrestling with the environmental clean-up associated with some of its products, including PFAS.
+Those chemicals are used in firefighting foam, nonstick pots and pans, water-repellent clothing and many other household and personal items.
 They are nicknamed “forever chemicals” because they persist in the environment.

 Studies have associated certain PFAS chemicals with increased risk of cancer and damage to organs such as the liver and thyroid.